chronicle95/FemtoC/README.md

 ![](examples/workflow.gif)
 ## Language subset
 ### Preprocessing
-I know, this must not be done during compilation stage, but to cut down the costs of having to run a separate preprocessor program just to ignore a few statements, I decided to add some support.
+I know, this must not be done during compilation stage, but to cut down the costs of having to run a separate preprocessor program just to ignore a few statements during self-compilation, I decided to add some support.

-The parser accepts a couple of hashed statements:
+The parser reads a couple of hashed statements:
 - ``#include`` does not work, ignored; a dummy was put in place so that the program does not freak out when this statement is met in its own source;
 - ``#define`` partially works; it can only accept single constant integers as a means of substitution.

 Any extra macro statements are not supported.
 Please use some other tool for advanced preprocessing.

 You can also insert comments like `/* ... */`.
 The parser will skip those.
-Single line comments are not supported to save lines of code.
+Single line comments are not supported for simplicity's sake.
 ### Keywords
 ```
 int, char, sizeof, if, else, while, for, asm, return, goto, break, continue, NULL